Furmuly/Furmuly/README.md

 ### Hi there 👋
 ## :computer: I'am currently doing an apprenticeship at Jobtrek
-## 🌱 I’m currently learning React
+## 🌱 I’m currently learning laravel
-## ⌨ I’m working on a JavaScript React Framework project
+## ⌨ I’m working on a E-commerce project built with laravel
 ## ✉ How to reach me: nabila.furmuly@jobtrek.ch

 <!--